humgate/captioner/README.md

 - Edit captions: Click "Copy for editing" to copy generated caption into edit field.
 Modify the generated caption if necessary.
 - Translate edited caption: Shift + Enter to translate Edited caption.
+- Edit translated caption and translate it back to english: Shift + Enter to translate back edited caption.
 - Save caption: Click "Save caption" to save the caption as a .txt file in the same folder as the image.
 - Image navigation: Use the UI to navigate to the next or previous image in the directory.